"T Cell Movement/Traffic"

 - Instructional workshops for creating elevator speeches will be offered (see Schedule: Timeline & Order of Events).

 - Cash prizes will be awarded for Best Speech and People's Choice.

 - Commit to compete.
 Register between 8 a.m.
-CDT, Fri., July 1 and 11:59 p.m.
-CDT, Wed., July 27.
+CDT, Mon., June 26 and 11:59 p.m.
+CDT, Weds., July 26.
 All registrants will receive an invitation to upload their 90-second audition video to a Google drive folder.

 - Attend the free optional workshops.
 Learn to create effective elevator speeches.
 Prepare questions in advance after reading workshop materials from our Google Drive folder.
+Workshop attendance is optional and not required to enter the competition.
 See Deadlines and Order of Events.